dhcai21/HaploDMF/README.md

 `-al | --algorithm`

 The default algorithm for cluster reads is hierarchical clustering (Ward's method).
-Because hierarchical clustering is time-comsumming when the dataset is large, we provide alternative clustering algorithm "KMEAMS".
-According to our expriments, the clustering results between these two methods are similar.
+Because hierarchical clustering is time-consuming when the dataset is large, we provide an alternative clustering algorithm "KMEAMS".
+According to our experiments, the clustering results between these two methods are similar.

 `-d | --depth`

-The depth limitation for generating a consensus sequences.
-Because consensus sequence contains more errors in the ending regions due to the small depth, we set a threshold of depth to remove these regions when calculating the distance between reads and consensus sequences for determing the number of clusters.
+The depth limitation for generating consensus sequences.
+Because the consensus sequence contains more errors in the ending regions due to the small depth, we set a threshold of depth to remove these regions when calculating the distance between reads and consensus sequences for determining the number of clusters.
 As the depth is small, removing these regions will not affect the final number of clusters.

 `-c1 | --cluster_thres1`

-We use "elbow method" to determine the number of clusters.
-If the number of different bases between reads and their consensus sequences do not change significantly (e.g., > 0.95) with the increasing number of clusters, the iteration will stop.
+We use the "elbow method" to determine the number of clusters.
+If the number of different bases between reads and their consensus sequences does not change significantly (e.g., > 0.95) with the increasing number of clusters, the iteration will stop.

 `-c2 | --cluster_thres2`

-Because the number of different bases may not decrease significantly at the beginning iteration when the sequencing error rate is high, we use this threshold to double check the trend of different bases with the increasing number of clusters.
+Because the number of different bases may not decrease significantly at the beginning iteration when the sequencing error rate is high, we use this threshold to double-check the trend of different bases with the increasing number of clusters.
 For further details, please refer to the supplementary file.

 `-li | --largest_iteration`

-Because the high values of "-c1" and "-c2" may not be able to stop the iteration, we set a largest iteration to avoid the infinite iteration.
+Because the high values of "-c1" and "-c2" may not be able to stop the iteration, we set the largest iteration to avoid the infinite iteration.
 This value should be large than the number of haplotypes.
-Usually, the default value (20) is suitable to most datasets.
+Usually, the default value (20) is suitable for most datasets.

 ## Run HaploDMF on tested data
 `./haplodmf.sh -i test.sam -r reference.fasta -o test_result -p test`<BR/>